Admissions FAQS

 Our elementary program is a standard timetable.
 The only courses that you can choose in the program are the elective courses.
 If it is a required part of the course load, you will not be able to drop it.
 Courses cannot be transferred into the program.

 WKTEP is one cohort within our UBC Vancouver administered BEd program.
-You follow the same application process as for UBC Vancouver but choose WKTEP for your first choice program option, credential version.
+You follow the same application process as for UBC Vancouver but choose WKTEP for your first-choice degree option/chosen program.

 Enrolment into the Middle Years cohort is completed after you have been offered admission, during the registration stage.